scala-ide/docs/dev/setup/setup.rst

 Unsurprisingly, you will need Eclipse to contribute to the Scala IDE for Eclipse.
 If you haven't download Eclipse yet, we recommend to use `Eclipse Helios Classic <http://www.eclipse.org/downloads/packages/eclipse-classic-362/heliossr2>`_.
-Also note that the plugin sources are currently not compatible with |Eclipse Indigo (TM)|, you need to use |Eclipse Helios (TM)|.
+Also note that the plug-in sources are currently not compatible with |Eclipse Indigo (TM)|, you need to use |Eclipse Helios (TM)|.

 .. |Eclipse Helios Classic (TM)| unicode:: Eclipse U+0020 Indigo U+2122